sstelfox/stelfox.net/content/knowledge_base/linux/libvirtd.md

 the RedHat architecture.
 The configuration will be different than it is here (and I have not documented it).

-You will need to make sure that the package "bridge-utils" is installed on the server.
+You will need to make sure that the package `bridge-utils` is installed on the server.
 I think this is a dependency of libvirt but I could be wrong so it's best to double check.

 First eth1 needs to be configured (or unconfigured in this case).
-This can be done by editing /etc/sysconfig/network-scripts/ifcfg-eth1.
+This can be done by editing `/etc/sysconfig/network-scripts/ifcfg-eth1`.
 The entirety of the files contents should be replaced with the following:

 ```
 DEVICE=eth1